iceonsun/rsock/README.md

 ### TODO

-1. windows support
+1. Add randomize port listening.

 1. Add idle mode.
-Stop repeatedly connect to server if no data for a period.
+Don't repeatedly connect to server if no data for a period.

-1. Try to introduce reliable data transfer.
-Listen tcp directly and remove kcptun.
+1. Add other fake conn. e.g. ICMP, DNS.

 ### Donation